smallrye/smallrye-reactive-messaging/documentation/src/main/docs/kafka/transactions.md

 !!!note
     When `transactional.id` is provided `KafkaProducer#initTransactions` is called when the underlying Kafka producer is created.

-The function given to the `withTransactions` method receives a `TransactionalEmitter` for producing records, and returns a `Uni` that will provide the result for a successful transaction.
+The function given to the `withTransaction` method receives a `TransactionalEmitter` for producing records, and returns a `Uni` that provides the result of the transaction.
 If the processing completes successfully, the producer is flushed and the transaction is committed.
 If the processing throws an exception, returns a failing `Uni`, or marks the `TransactionalEmitter` for abort, the transaction is aborted.